I’ve said it before, and I’ll say it again, the motto around our house is, “Everything tastes better in a tortilla.”

 When cool, remove the tortillas, turn the bag right side out, and slip the stack inside the bag and seal it.
 The droplets of steam will now be on the outside of the bag and you can pat them dry with a dishtowel.

-6 Store the tortillas: Store the well-sealed bag in the refrigerator for up to four days, or freeze for up to two months.
+Store the well-sealed bag in the refrigerator for up to four days, or freeze for up to two months.

-7 Reheat the tortillas: Just before serving, heat a skillet or griddle over medium heat.
+Just before serving, heat a skillet or griddle over medium heat.
 Place each tortilla on the hot pan, and cook for 10 to 12 seconds on each side, or until hot.
 You can also reheat them in a microwave for 15 to 20 seconds.